Partner

 Silent Partnerships

-As in other businesses, a silent partner in a dental partnership has nothing to do with how the business is run.
-Rather, they are a passive investor who collects profits in return for providing the capital to start the practice.
+Like other businesses, a silent partner in a dental partnership has nothing to do with how the business is run.
+Instead, they are passive investors who collect profits in return for providing the capital to start the practice.

 Other Types of Partnerships

-There are also quasi-partnerships, which can blend different approaches, based on what works best for all partners involved.
-Regardless of what type of dental partnership you choose, it’s important that you thoroughly understand your goals, expectations, and resources ahead of time so that you can be sure the partnership you choose will be the best fit for your long-term career success.
+There are also quasi-partnerships, which can blend different approaches based on what works best for all partners.
+Regardless of what type of dental partnership you choose, it’s vital that you thoroughly understand your goals, expectations, and resources ahead of time so that you can be sure the partnership you choose will be the best fit for your long-term career success.

 Is a Partnership Right for You?

 Before you consider the details of a dental partnership, you’ll want to take the time to outline what you need and want from the partnership.
-Think about how you’d like patients to be allocated to each dentist, how expenses and profits will be shared, and preparations for how the contract may end or evolve.
+Consider how you’d like to allocate patients to each dentist, how to share expenses and profits, and how to prepare for how the contract may end or evolve.
 Partnerships can be hugely valuable in a number of situations.
-A partnership can help you expand an existing business, or build the capital to start a new business.
+A partnership can help you expand an existing business or build the capital to start a new business.
 Partnerships can become invaluable steps on your path to a great career!

 What Do You Need from the Partnership?

-Regardless of your reasons for considering a partnership, make sure you’re clear about your goals.
+Regardless of your reasons for considering a partnership, ensure you’re clear about your goals.
 Are you hoping to eventually buy the practice from your partner and become a sole proprietor?
-Are you hoping the partnership will eventually include more partners to create and expand the business and maybe even franchises in the future?
-You need to have a clear vision in mind so that you can be sure you’re on the same page with your potential partners.
+Are you hoping the partnership will include more partners to create and expand business and maybe even franchises?
+You need to have a clear vision in mind to ensure you’re on the same page with your potential partners.

 Does Your Philosophy of Care Align with Theirs?

-It can also be helpful to have a clear vision for your philosophy of practice.
+Having a clear vision for your philosophy of practice can also be helpful.
 Working with a dentist whose philosophy does not align with yours can make it hard to maintain a positive environment.
 For example, an older dentist looking to retire may want a younger partner to keep up with patient demands while they decrease their hours.

-However, some semi-retired dentists may choose high-production cases so they can reduce their work hours while maintaining their income.
-That means the younger dentist is left with the “grunt work,” putting in more hours for less reward.
+However, some semi-retired dentists may choose high-production cases to reduce work hours while maintaining income.
+That means the younger dentist is left with the “grunt work,” which involves putting in more hours for less reward.
 This can quickly devolve into feeling burnt out and resentful toward your mentor.
-Having a clear outline for how cases are allocated to each doctor can prevent a lot of problems down the road.
+A clear outline of how cases are allocated to each doctor can prevent many problems down the road.

 How a DSO Can Help You Find the Best Type of Dental Partnership for Your Career

 If you are considering a partnership, working with a well-run DSO like Community Dental Partners can provide essential mediation services to ensure everyone gets what they need from the partnership.
-It can be hard to know whether you’re getting a good deal or not if you’ve never built a business partnership before.
-Because our affiliate opportunities have the benefit of experience, we can help make sure everyone involved gets what they need and that everyone is set up for long-term success!
-Looking to partner with an experienced team?
-Fill out our affiliate inquiry form and we’ll be in touch!
+Knowing whether you’re getting a good deal can be tricky if you’ve never built a business partnership.
+Because our affiliate opportunities benefit from experience, everyone involved can be helped to get what they need and be set up for long-term success!
+Are you looking to partner with an experienced team?
+Fill out our Affiliate Inquiry form, and we’ll be in touch!

 Speak with our recruiting team!
 Schedule your call